jpvillaisaza/abel/README.md

 or is based on standard Haskell code, and can be used as it is.
 See `src/Cain.hs`.

-The Agda code was tested with Agda 2.3.2.2 and the Agda standard library 0.7.
+The Agda code was tested with:

+- Agda 2.3.2.2 and the Agda standard library 0.7
+- Agda 2.5.1.1 and the Agda standard library 0.12

 See `src/Abel.agda`.

 For more information, send an email to [jvillai@eafit.edu.co](mailto:jvillai@eafit.edu.co).